barthap/ProductManagerDemo/README.md

 # Product Manager Demo

+> This repository uses the outdated approach with mixed Managed- and Bare Expo workflows.
+If you want to take inspiration from this repository, please read [this page](https://link.medium.com/oavehS7GShb) first.
+This repository is going to be updated soon.

 Yet another React Native CRUD app, written in TypeScript for demo purposes.
 Features:
 - View product list